 Six drugmakers contributed one MILLION dollars or more to individual groups that represent patients who are potential customers for their drugs.

 The database identifies over 1,200 patient groups.
 Of those, 594 — ALMOST HALF — accepted money from pharmaceutical companies.
 The report shows 15 patient groups — with annual revenues as large as $3.6 million — relied on the pharmaceutical companies for at least 20 percent of their revenue, and some relied on them for more than half of their revenue.
 And the researchers admit that the database explores only a small slice of the pharmaceutical industry’s giving overall.

 USING CHARITY AS MARKETING

 Some of the patient groups with ties to the pharmaceutical industry echo industry talking points in media campaigns and letters to federal agencies, and do little to support those suffering from the disorder.
-And often, patients receive financial support from pharmaceutical companies to represent their interests at state capitals and in Washington DC — with the aim of more taxpayer dollars going towards research that pharmaceutical companies profit off.
+And often, patients receive financial support from pharmaceutical companies to represent their interests at state capitals and in Washington D.C. — with the aim of more taxpayer dollars going towards research that pharmaceutical companies profit off of.
 Some associations and advocacy groups even encourage pharmaceutical use by sending updates on the newest drugs and industry products.